Purdue-Space-Program/PSPL-6DOF/README.md

 To get started with this tool, please clone this repository to your local machine to get access to the tool.

  The GUI is designed for operation with MATLAB 2025a or 2025b.
 Compatibility with other versions of MATLAB is not guaranteed.
+The following MATLAB toolboxes must also be installed:
+ - Aerospace Toolbox
+ - Antenna Toolbox
+ - Mapping Toolbox
+ - Navigation Toolbox

   Python 3.13 with the following packages is also required:
 - openmeteo_requests
 - pandas
 - requests_cache